waza-ari/blog/README.md

 ## Running locally

-- Adjust .env file based on the example file
+- Adjust `.env.local` file based on the example file
 - Run `yarn` followed by `yarn dev`

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.